 Tell him he can see her, but he has to come to your house & there's no negotiating!

 Go before the judge and get supervised visitation, that way he will have to come there to see her and you will be able to watch everything that happens.
-I would tell the judge that you are concerned that he will not be able to take care of her properly and then have a note from a psychiatrist or psychologist if you can get one that she doesn't need this kind of stress in her life right now...I would always get a lawyer and get this taken care of...also keep records of all the times he has not been there, like birthdays etc. Also tell the judge that you feel there is a kidnapping risk and you feel he is unstable emotionally and unfit to take care of her.
+I would tell the judge that you are concerned that he will not be able to take care of her properly and then have a note from a psychiatrist or psychologist if you can get one that she doesn't need this kind of stress in her life right now...I would always get a lawyer and get this taken care of...also keep records of all the times he has not been there, like birthdays etc.

 See this information

 Also, maybe I am wrong, but shouldn't the child be getting a benefit check too if the dad is disabled?

 I would check this out with SS office.

 I agree with all of you.
 I dont want to send her there.
 I just need to just take him to court.
 I dont even want to do the DNA that the DA is making me do because if I do that I will have to put his name on her birth certifcate.
 He not there .
 All he has done to us his threaten me and made things difficult for her.
 My hubby is an awesome man.